Related Policies and Additional References:

-Full-time or three-quarter-time employees interested in attending classes at St. Mary’s as part of the tuition benefits or not as a part of the tuition benefits (degree-seeking or non-degree-seeking) must comply with the Tuition Benefits Policy and complete the Employee Education/Tuition Reimbursement Form.
+Full-time or three-quarter-time employees interested in attending classes at St. Mary’s as part of the tuition benefits or not as a part of the tuition benefits (degree-seeking or non-degree-seeking) must comply with the Tuition Benefits Policy and complete the Employee Education/Tuition Benefits Form.

 Full-time faculty and staff employed at least six (6) months are eligible for 100% of the tuition benefits, and three-quarter-time faculty and staff employed at least six (6) months are eligible for 75% of the tuition benefits.

 Employees interested in attending classes as part of the tuition benefits (degree-seeking or non-degree-seeking) must complete an admission application, meet all the standard requirements for admission and be admitted to the University.
 Space in a class for an employee on tuition benefits is subject to availability, program design and possibly years of employment at the University.

 The alternative work schedule must include replacement time within the same week or the use of vacation/personal leave for time spent in class (hour-per-hour).